-If you haven’t played I have…Who has? before, it’s a group activity that gets students interacting with each other and requires them to really focus on the activity at hand.
+If you haven’t played this game before, it’s an activity that gets students interacting with each other and requires them to really focus on the task at hand.

-Here’s how it goes: You’ll print and cut out the cards from the printable and shuffle them up.
+Here’s how it works: You’ll print and cut out the cards from the printable and shuffle them up.
 Give each student a least one “I Have” card and it least one “Who Has” card.
 If you have a small group, you may want to hand out multiple pairs of cards.

-Choose any student to start by reading the “Who has?” on their card.
-The other kids should be looking at their card(s) and seeing if they have an “I have” that matches.
+Choose any student to start by reading a “Who has?” from their cards.
+The other students should be looking at their card(s) and seeing if they have an “I have” that matches.

 So in this version of the game, the “Who has?” is a choice or action, and the “I have” is a consequence of that choice or action.